uabrc/uabrc.github.io/docs/workflow_solutions/conda_migration_faq.md

 ## What do I do if I use Anaconda Navigator to build environments?

 At this time there does not appear to be a free-to-use alternative to Anaconda Navigator.
 You will need to use the terminal to create and manage environments.
-We have a tutorial and ample documentation covering this `<links>`.
+We have a tutorial and ample documentation covering this [here](./using_conda.md#create-an-environment).
 If you would like further assistance, please contact support.

 ## What do all of the terms relating to `conda` mean?

 - **Anaconda** - An ambiguous term that may refer to the company, its package distribution channels, or its software distribution.
 Sometimes used to reference the package management software `conda`, though this is not correct.
 - **Anaconda Inc.** - The for-profit company that created the well-known ecosystem for scientific python packages.
 Website: <https://www.anaconda.com/>
 - **Anaconda Distribution** - The system owned and maintained by Anaconda Inc. that distributes software packages through the `conda` software.
+- **Anaconda Cloud** - Platform provided by Anaconda, Inc. that serves as a central repository and collaborative environment for data science projects.
 - **`anaconda` channel** - A channel for delivering packages owned and maintained by Anaconda Inc. that is subject to the Anaconda Terms of Service.
 - **`conda`** - The software used to manage environments and install packages from the Anaconda Distribution.
+- **Miniconda** - It is a minimal installer for `conda`, Miniconda is maintained by Anaconda, Inc.